Frankentext: Stitching random text fragments into long-form narratives: Cost and time analysis

 \section{Cost and time analysis}

-\paragraph{Cost estimation:} Generating 100 \frankentext across the four evaluated models (o4-mini, Claude 3.7 Sonnet, DeepSeek R1, and Gemini 2.5-Pro) cost a total of \$637, with a detailed cost breakdown provided in \autoref{tab:cost-analysis}.
+\paragraph{Cost estimation:} Generating 100 \frankentext across the four evaluated models (GPT-5, Claude-4-Sonnet, DeepSeek R1, and Gemini 2.5-Pro) cost a total of \$388.04 USD, with a detailed cost breakdown provided in \autoref{tab:cost-analysis}.
 We estimate the number of input tokens per prompt based on the writing prompt itself and approximately 1,500 human-written snippets used as context.
-Output token estimates are based on generating six stories per prompt, including up to two rounds of revision and three rounds of editing, totaling approximately 2,100 tokens. \paragraph{Time estimation:} On average, each model takes 17 hours to generate 100 \frankentext, though we expect this process to speed up with improved APIs or more efficient batching.
+Output token estimates are based on generating six stories per prompt, including up to two rounds of revision and three rounds of editing, totaling approximately 2,100 tokens. \paragraph{Time estimation:} On average, each model takes 17 hours to generate 100 \frankentext via Vertex and OpenRouter API, though we expect this process to speed up with improved APIs or more efficient batching.